yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 enabling the delivery of that content.
-But the overhead is also manifested in time - establishing a connection or passing along critical information from client to server or vice versa can take multiple Round-Trip-Times (or RTTs), resulting in those parts of the delivery being highly influenced by the network's latency.
+But the overhead is also manifested in time - establishing a connection or passing along critical information from client to server or vice versa can take multiple round-trip times (RTTs), resulting in those parts of the delivery being highly influenced by the network's latency.

-The result of that is a delay until the point where the browser starts receiving the response from the server (also known as Time-To-First-Byte or TTFB).
+The consequence is a delay until the point where the browser starts receiving the response from the server (also known as time to first byte, TTFB).
 Recent advances in the underlying protocols make that less of an issue, and can reduce TTFB significantly.

 ### 0-RTT
-In their non-cutting-edge version, the DNS, TCP and TLS protocols require a large number of RTTs before the server is able to start delivering useful data to the user.
+In their non-cutting-edge versions, the DNS, TCP and TLS protocols require a large number of RTTs before the server is able to start delivering useful data.

 ![](media/dnstcptls.svg)

-Protocol advancements such as QUIC on the one hand and TCP-Fast-Open (TFO) and TLS1.3 on the other hand, made most of that obsolete.
-These protocols rely on previous established connections in order to keep cryptographic "cookies" that remember past sessions, and allow previous sessions to be recreated instantaneously.
+Protocol advancements such as Quick UDP Internet Connection (QUIC) on the one hand and TCP-Fast-Open (TFO) and TLS1.3 on the other, made most of that obsolete.
+These protocols rely on previously established connections to keep cryptographic "cookies" that remember past sessions, and allow previous sessions to be recreated instantaneously.
-There are still many caveats and many scenarios where the connection will take more than a single RTT to be established, but generally, using those cutting edge protocols will mean that there are very few RTTs which get in the way of content delivered to our users.
+There are still many caveats and many scenarios where the connection will take more than a single RTT to be established, but generally, using those cutting edge protocols will mean there are very few RTTs which get in the way of delivering content to our users.

 <aside>

 #### QUIC - Quick UDP Internet Connection

-HTTP/2 as a protocol brought many necessary improvements to resource delivery over HTTP.
-HTTP/1 it had a severe head-of-line blocking issue, where the browser could have sent in practice only one request at a time on a connection.
+HTTP/2 brought many necessary improvements to resource delivery over HTTP.
+HTTP/1 it had a severe head-of-line blocking issue, where the browser could send in practice only one request at a time on a connection.
 That created a linear relationship between the number of requests a page had and the number of RTTs it took for the page's resources to be downloaded.
-As a result, browsers settled on opening multiple connections per host (typically 6 connections for modern browsers), to reduce the latency by a fixed factor.
+As a result, browsers settled on opening multiple connections per host (typically 6 connections for modern browsers) to reduce the latency by a fixed factor.

 HTTP/2 fixed that head-of-line blocking issue by enabling multiplexing of multiple request and responses over a single connection, without incurring extra latency costs per request.
-As a result, for HTTP/2 browsers only use a single connection per host.
-But a side effect of that is that HTTP/2 delivery is more sensitive to packet losses than HTTP/1, as each packet loss impacts *all* the resources, rather than just one of them.
+As a result, browsers only use a single connection per host with HTTP/2.
+But a side effect of that is that HTTP/2 delivery is more sensitive to packet losses than HTTP/1, as each packet loss affects *all* the resources, rather than just one of them.

-As a result, in highly-lossy environments, there are scenarios where HTTP/2 ends up being slower than HTTP/1, making the switch to HTTP/2 tricky for sites that have large chunks of their audience coming in from bad networking environments.
+As a result, in highly-lossy environments, there are scenarios where HTTP/2 ends up being slower than HTTP/1, making the switch to HTTP/2 tricky for sites that have large chunks of their audiences coming in from poor networking environments.

-In order to resolve that, Google Chrome folks started exploring ways to make the transport layer more aware of HTTP/2's request-response streams.
+To resolve that, the Google Chrome team started exploring ways to make the transport layer more aware of HTTP/2's request-response streams.
 Since TCP is widely deployed and inspected by intermediary network components, it's practically impossible to significantly change the protocol without some of those network components breaking that traffic in the process.
-Re-implementing a reliable transport layer over a different transport protocol, UDP, was a simpler option.
+Re-implementing a reliable transport layer over a different transport protocol – the User Datagram Protocol (UDP) – was a simpler option.

-The result is QUIC (standing for Quick UDP Internet Connections) - a new protocol combining the transport, encryption and application layers all into a single, coordinated processing model.
+The result is QUIC - a new
+protocol combining the transport, encryption and application layers into a single, coordinated processing model.

-This new protocol have several shiny new improvements over the protocols of yore:
+This new protocol has several shiny new improvements over the protocols of yore:

-* 0-RTT - combining layers means that the protocol needs to establish a connection once (for both transport and encryption layers).
-On top of that, once a user has established a connection to a server once, the client can remember those encryption credentials and resume that same connection in the future with 0-RTTs (sending those past-credentials along with the request).
+* 0-RTT - combining layers means the protocol needs to establish a connection only once (for both transport and encryption layers).
+On top of that, once a user has established a connection to a server, the client can remember those encryption credentials and resume that same connection in the future with 0-RTTs (sending those past-credentials along with the request).
-* Stream-aware loss handling - Another major advantage of merging the layers is in handling of packet losses.
-Both TCP and QUIC offer reliable transport, which means that when a packet is lost, it has to be successfully retransmitted before the following packets can be delivered to higher layers.
+* Stream-aware loss handling - Another major advantage of merging the layers is in handling packet losses.
+Both TCP and QUIC offer reliable transport, which means when a packet is lost, it has to be successfully retransmitted before the subsequent packets can be delivered to higher layers.
 However, TCP guarantees reliable delivery for the entire connection, while QUIC guarantees reliable delivery *per request-response stream*.
-That means that if a packet is lost in QUIC, it will only delay the impacted resources, while HTTP/2 over TCP will delay *all resources*.
+That means that if a packet is lost in QUIC, it will only delay the affected resources, while HTTP/2 over TCP will delay *all resources*.
 * Tighter prioritization - Because QUIC is implemented over UDP, the transport layer logic and queues are all implemented in the server in userland code, rather than in the kernel, where TCP's logic is implemented.
-As a result, it's easier for the server to have tighter controls over the priorities of the resources that are currently in the sending queues.
+As a result, it's easier for the server to have tighter controls over the priorities of the resources currently in the sending queues.
 One of the problems with the HTTP/2 over TCP model is that the TCP queues are outside of the server's control.
-When the server is sending down a mix of resources in different priorities, there can be situations where the TCP queues already have not-yet-sent lower priority resources, which will then delay the high-priority resource from being sent.
+When the server sends down a mix of resources of different priorities, there can be situations where the TCP queues already contain not-yet-sent lower priority resources, which will then delay the high-priority resource from being sent.
 With QUIC, a server implementation can have tighter control over the queues and make sure that lower priority resources don't get in the